• Home

 Musk said getting all that AI and solar capacity in space will require about 10,000 launches a year—or a launch in less than an hour every day.
 SpaceX is the most prolific rocket company and set a record last year with 165 orbital launches.

-SpaceX could pull off a 10,000-per-year launch cadence with 20-30 Starship rockets, he added, though the company will make more than that, enabling perhaps 20,000-30,000 launches a year.
+SpaceX could pull off a 10,000-per-year launch cadence with 20 to 30 Starship rockets, he added, though the company will make more than that, enabling perhaps 20,000 to 30,000 launches a year.

 He pointed out the airline industry has much quicker throughput than that.
 The number of daily flights around the world tops 100,000.

 Patel then asked if SpaceX will become an AI hyperscaler.
 “Hyper-hyper,” Musk replied.
-“If some of my predictions come true, SpaceX will launch more AI than the cumulative amount on Earth of everything else combined.”
+“If some of my predictions come true, SpaceX will launch more AI than the cumulative amount on earth of everything else combined.”

 It’s already working toward that goal.
-SpaceX in November launched a test satellite with an AI server from start-up Starcloud.
+SpaceX in November launched a test satellite with an AI server from startup Starcloud.
 And last month, SpaceX asked the FCC for permission to launch up to 1 million solar‑powered satellites designed as data centers.

-Of course, there are other challenges associated with operating in space, such as protecting hardware from the sun’s radiation and transmitting astronomical amounts data from orbit to earth.
+Of course, there are other challenges associated with operating in space, such as protecting hardware from the sun’s radiation and transmitting astronomical amounts of data from orbit to earth.
 SpaceX’s Starship rocket is also still in development.
 But Deutsche Bank said in a note last month the challenges of putting data centers in space are more about engineering than physics.

 Today’s AI hyperscalers see the potential as well and are also looking to go to space.
 For example, Google’s Project Suncatcher looks to pair solar-powered satellites with AI computer chips, and a prototype could launch as soon as next year.